Lisa Vanderpump: Business ventures

-Vanderpump and her husband partnered with husband-and-wife team Guillermo Zapata and Nathalie Pouille Zapata to be co-owners of SUR Restaurant & Lounge in May 2005.
-The restaurant was the original focus of Vanderpump Rules and is located in West Hollywood, California.

-In August 2009, she opened Villa Blanca, a Mediterranean inspired restaurant.
-The establishment closed in July 2020 during the COVID-19 pandemic.

 Vanderpump launched Vanderpump Vodka, her first alcoholic beverage, in 2013.
 She later launched LVP Sangria, her second alcoholic beverage, in February 2014, and later rebranded the beverage to Vanderpump Sangria.
-She opened Pump Restaurant, her second restaurant in West Hollywood, in May 2014.
-She closed the establishment in July 2023.
 She launched Vanderpump Rosé, her first wine, in April 2017.
 After the success of her rosé, she launched Vanderpump Wines in April 2020.

 In November 2014, she released Vanderpump Beverly Hills by Pop Culture Promotions, a line of homewares.
-Vanderpump and her husband partnered with Tom Sandoval and Tom Schwartz to open Tom Tom, her third restaurant, in West Hollywood, in July 2018.
-In March 2019, she opened Vanderpump Cocktail Garden, her first Las Vegas venue, located in Caesars Palace.
-She partnered with Nick Alain to launch Vanderpump Alain, a home collections line, in July.

-In April 2022, Vanderpump opened Vanderpump à Paris, her second Las Vegas venue located in the Paris Las Vegas casino hotel.
-In April 2024, she launched Wolf by Vanderpump, her third Nevada venture located at Harvey's Lake Tahoe.
-Vanderpump opened her third Las Vegas restaurant, Pinky’s at the Flamingo, on December 6, 2024.
-She partnered with Caesars Entertainment in 2025, which is renovating The Cromwell on the Las Vegas Strip to become the first Vanderpump Hotel in 2026.
+In July 2019, Vanderpump, partnered with Nick Alain, an industrial designer and creative director who helped her design her restaurant Tom Tom, launched Vanderpump Alain, a home collections line.

 Other ventures

 In November 2012, Vanderpump launched Very Vanderpump, a lifestyle blog.
 Vanderpump was named editor-in-chief of Beverly Hills Lifestyle Magazine in March 2017.
 She left the position in October 2018.